 Photographing Phar Lap's heart

-In May 2010 Phar Lap's heart was photographed by our photography team for use in the upcoming Landmarks gallery.
-The heart is too fragile to be moved to the Museum's off-site collection storage facility, so it has been kept in the Museum's on-site conservation lab since it was deinstalled from the Nation gallery in February.
-You'll be able to see the images captured during the photo shoot, and the heart itself, in the Landmarks gallery when it opens in 2011.
+In May 2010 Phar Lap's heart was photographed by our photography team for use in the Landmarks gallery.
+The heart was too fragile to be moved to the Museum's off-site collection storage facility, so it was kept in the Museum's on-site conservation lab after being deinstalled from the Nation gallery in February 2010.
+The heart has been on display in Landmarks since it opened in 2011.

 The liquid that the heart sits in is a mixture of glycerol and de-ionised water known as Wentworth Solution.
 A small amount of other chemicals have been added to inhibit fungal or bacterial growth, and to keep the pH level between 6.5 and 7.5.